Trauma Recovery Services of Arizona

 The social stigma around mental health is stronger among First Responders, where any abnormality is considered a sign of weakness in a culture where courage and personal strength are highly regarded.
 However, mental health issues, like other health conditions, are often more easily treated when you get help early.
 Avoiding counseling may only compound problems later on.

-Jordanna is well informed about the unique concerns facing First Responders and has direct experience treating First Responders so that they can improve their functioning both on the job and at home.
+Jordanna & TRSA counselors are well informed about the unique concerns facing First Responders and have direct experience treating First Responders so that they can improve their functioning both on the job and at home.

 What are the common psychological issues experienced by first responders?